Operating grant for sports

 Applicants must comply with the application guide for grants for sports and the general grant allocation guidelines of the City of Helsinki when applying for, using and reporting on grants.

-6. The association must comply with the principles of good governance and the ethical principles for sports communities in all its operations.
+The sports club must comply with the principles of good governance and the ethical principles for sports communities in all its operations.

-The operating grant is calculated based on the following criteria:
+The calculation of the operating grant is based on the following criteria:

-2. The number of instructors and coaches who have completed at least VOK 1, i.e. the first level of the national coach and instructor training.
-In addition to the VOK 1 training arranged by regional sports organisations, the calculation accounts for the number of instructors and coaches who have completed a sports federation’s coach and instructor training that is at least equal in terms of level and content, or who have completed a vocational qualification in sports (at a vocational college), a bachelor’s degree in sports studies (at a university of applied sciences) or a master’s degree in sports sciences (in sports pedagogy or biology of physical activity).
+2. The number of instructors and coaches who have completed at least VOK 1, i.e. the first level of the national coaching and instructor training programme.
+In addition to the VOK 1 training programme, the number of instructors and coaches who have completed a training course for coaches and instructors of at least the same level and content, or who have completed an initial vocational qualification (vocational school), a sports instructor’s degree (university of applied sciences) or a Master’s degree in sports science (sports pedagogy or sports biology) is taken into account.

 A grant may be awarded to eligible applicants who have applied for the grant by the given deadline.
 The amount of the grant cannot exceed the amount applied for.
-If an entity receives a grant for its sports activities from other branches of the city administration, Sports Services will not provide another grant for the same activities.
+If an applicant receives a grant for its sports activities from some other City of Helsinki grant form, the Sport Service will not approve a second grant.

 Click here for instructions on how to use the e-services to apply for a grant and how to log in.